GruffCassquatch/ChooseStartingLocation/README.md

 	* **Troubleshooting:**
 		* Post in my channel #cass or in #troubleshooting
 		* Or create an issue here on GitHub if you're not on Discord
+		* While the mod is still in the testing phase, it will leave messages in your MelonLoader window.
+These are to help troubleshoot if something does not work as expected.
+You should not be wooried about any messages anless they are RED.